How are fellows selected?

 A systematic review conducted by George Washington University for Health for America found that our approach is unique and innovative.
 By integrating entrepreneurial principles and design thinking with public health concepts using youth as change agents, this novel framework incorporates lessons from successful programs but avoids duplication.

 What is the state of America’s health?

-The United States leads the world in fields like technology and business but consistently ranks behind other countries in health outcomes in spite of the highest per capita expenditure on health in the world.
+The United States leads the world in fields like technology and business but consistently ranks behind other countries in health outcomes, despite having the highest per capita expenditure on health in the world.
 To make matters more complicated, there are huge health disparities within the country by race, income-level and state.
 As a result, there are vulnerable populations that have even worse outcomes than national statistics would suggest.
-Health for America will bring much needed resources to these communities.
+Health for America will bring much-needed resources to these communities.